ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/proguard-configuration.md

 ## Example

-You must note the classes used with the annotation `@BeagleJson` to make sure that your component works normally with ProGuard / R8 active.
+You have to annotate the classes used with the `@BeagleJson`  annotation  to make sure that your component works normally with ProGuard / R8 active.

 ```kotlin